Our mission

 Our values

 We value children.
 We value communities collaborating on their behalf.
 We value awareness about foster care.
-We think that minimizing trauma is key, and so aim to meet the immediate needs of the vulnerable children we serve.
-We believe in relationships, and seek to steward those through purposeful transparency with our volunteers, social workers, partners and donors.
-We value the differences that make each of us unique individuals and seek to maintain a respectful and inclusive environment for all volunteers, staff and the people we serve.
+We think that minimizing trauma is key, and so we aim to meet the immediate needs of the vulnerable children and families we serve.
+We believe in relationships and seek to steward those through purposeful transparency with our volunteers, social workers, caregivers, partners, and donors.
+We value the differences that make each of us unique individuals and seek to maintain a respectful and inclusive environment for all volunteers, staff, and the people we serve.

 Our history

-What started with five volunteers in one child welfare office, has grown to nearly 500 volunteers in 26 offices (and counting) across Washington and Idaho.
+What started with five volunteers in one child welfare office, has grown to nearly 400 volunteers (and counting) across Washington and Idaho.

 Meet the board